lhbikos/ReC_Psychometrics/docs/09-EFA_PAF.md

 ### Learning Objectives

-Focusing on this week's materials, make sure you can:
+Focusing on this lesson's materials, make sure you can:

-* Distinguish between PCA and EFA on several levels:
+* Distinguish between PCA and PAF on several levels:
-  + recognize PCA and EFA from a path diagram
+  + recognize PCA and PAF from a path diagram
   + define keywords associated with each:  factor loadings, linear components, describe v. explain.
 * Recognize/define an identity matrix -- what test would you use to diagnose it?
 * Recognize/define multicollinearity and singularity -- what test would you use to diagnose it?